 Governing bodies of schools\ are responsible for agreeing the schools Whistleblowing Policy.
-Keeping Children Safe in Education (2016) Part 1 Paragraphs 32 -34 reinforces this, and Working Together to Safeguard Children (2015) Chapter 2, paragraph 4 says that 'organisations should have in place arrangements that reflect the importance of safeguarding and promoting the welfare of children, including';
+Keeping Children Safe in Education (2019) Part 1 Paragraphs 51 - 53 reinforces this, and Working Together to Safeguard Children (2018) Chapter 2, paragraph 3 says that organisations 'should have in place arrangements that reflect the importance of safeguarding and promoting the welfare of children, including';

-'clear whistleblowing procedures, which reflect the principles in Sir Robert Francis's Freedom to Speak Up review'. (www.freedomtospeakup.org.uk)
+'clear whistleblowing procedures, which reflect the principles in Sir Robert Francis's Freedom to Speak Up review and are suitably referenced in staff training and codes of conduct, ad a culture that enables issues about safeguarding and promoting the welfare of children to be addressed'. (www.freedomtospeakup.org.uk)

-\Since Working Together (2015) and Keeping Children Safe in Education (KCSIE) applies to all schools, this means all schools must have a whistle blowing policy.
+\Since Working Together (2018) and Keeping Children Safe in Education (KCSIE) applies to all schools, this means all schools must have a whistle blowing policy.